Shareholders who wish to participate at the Annual General Meeting shall

 - Resolution regarding incentive programme comprising the following resolutions:

-(a) adoption of an incentive plan;
+(a) adoption of an incentive programme;

 (b) authorisation to resolve to issue Class C shares;